Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 Season Stats

-- Kelce has been the target of 134 of his team's 675 passing attempts this season, or 19.9% of the target share.

-- With 16 targets in the red zone this season, Kelce has been on the receiving end of 15.8% of his team's 101 red zone pass attempts.

-- The Chiefs have thrown the ball in 61.0% of their plays from scrimmage this year while running the ball 39.0% of the time.
+- The Chiefs have thrown the ball in 61.0% of their plays from scrimmage this year while staying on the ground 39.0% of the time.
 This offensive attack ranks fourth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Steelers.